Careers at CHA

 - None

-Knowledge, Skills and Experience required (unless otherwise noted):
+Knowledge, Skills and Experience

-- Proficiency in other Microsoft Office applications
+- Proficiency in Microsoft Office Suite (Excel, PowerPoint, Word)

-- Strong time management skills
+- Strong time management, prioritization, and analytical research skills

 Physical Demands / Work Environment: